code10/Exchange_Tool_v1.0.0/README.md

 Contributions are welcome!

 1. Use our editor for your projects.
-2. Share our product on your social media platforms.
+2. Share our editor on your social media platforms.
-3. Share your insights and suggestions on how we can enhance Tentacle.
+3. Share your insights and suggestions on how to improve this editor.

 ## License